Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/README.md

 1. All Policies mus be mapped to a requirement in the form of a Compliance domain and Control

-1. Azure Policy must be under source control, managed using DevOps principals and deployed via a CI/CD process
+1. *Azure Policy* must be under source control, managed using *DevOps* principals and deployed via a *CI/CD* process

 1. This project builds on and is aligned to [Azure Landing Zones](https://github.com/Azure/Enterprise-Scale).
 The aim of this project is to provide solution accelerator for Danish Customers in regulated Industries

 ## Implementation options

-The current repository is built using Bicep
+The current repository is built using *Microsoft Bicep*

-- Support for Terraform will be added later
+- Support for *Terraform* will be added later
-- The current repository is deployed using GitHub actions, support for Azure pipelines will be added later
+- The current repository is deployed using *GitHub Actions*, support for *Azure DevOps Pipelines* will be added later